How To Build An Easy Catapult For Kids?

 - Lastly, push the top craft stick down and release it to launch the marshmallow from the milk cap.

-When tired of board games, students of any age can create simple experiments to learn the science behind the catapult.
+- Students may create simple experiments to understand the concept of science behind the catapult.
 Here are some learning ideas for them:

 - Launch a marshmallow from the catapult several times and calculate the total distance it travels every time.